Creating Scheduled Cleaning Sequence

 What Is A Cleaning Sequence?

-A line cleaning sequence is the sequence of cleans in an establishment.
-When the Tap Trackers system auto-schedules your cleans, it schedules each establishment's clean based on the next clean in the establishment's sequence.
-Some establishments may have only one clean in the sequence, while others may have many different cleans in the sequence.
+A line cleaning sequence is the order in which cleans are completed in an establishment.
+When the Tap Trackers system auto-schedules your cleans, it schedules each establishment's clean based on the next in its sequence.
+Some establishments may have only one clean in the sequence, while others may have multiple cleans.

 If you do a caustic clean every four weeks and an acid every 12 weeks, your sequence would be: